fZengin3665/Asssignment3/README.md

 # Asssignment3
 Please dowload the source file in your desktop.
-Open your code with vs code.
+Open your code with vs code or any suitable code editor.
-Opne your terminal and run "npm start".
+Copy path of the file and paste your favaourite search engine.